Chew/ChewHelp-old/bots/discord/chewbotcca/commands.md

 - Manage Roles - for `/role` command
 - Manage Nicknames - for `/dehoist` command
 - Manage Webhooks - to view webhook count in `/channelinfo` and to `/rory follow`

+## Command List

+*Please note: Not all commands have help pages yet!
+Ones with pages are marked in blue.*

 | Command | Args | Description | Bot Permissions | User Permissions |
 | ------- | ---- | ----------- | --------------- | ---------------- |